richkuz/projectnext-label-assigner/README.md

 Or generate an API token with additional privileges under https://github.com/settings/tokens.
 Store the secret in the workflow repository's secrets as `PAT_TOKEN` and it will take precedence over the `GITHUB_TOKEN` when the action runs.
 See `https://github.com/$ORG/$REPO/settings/secrets/actions`.

-## Example usage

-In order to use this action, create a workflow configuration file (e.g. `projectnext-workflow.yml`) in your repository's `.github/workflows` directory. *Note that you need to have GitHub Actions enabled for your repository in order for this to work!*

-### A workflow configuration for assigning issues to projects

-See `examples/table-workflow.yml`

 ## Development

 To make changes to this action's source code, fork this repository and make any edits you need.